websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/introduction-to-data-providers.md

 # Introduction to Data Providers

-Forms can sometimes require a respondent to select from a list of options.
-For example, language and country of residence.
+A form often asks the respondent to select from a list of something (for example, language, gender, or country).
 If the number of options is small, users can create the list manually.
-However, if the list is much larger, such as list of countries (over 230), users can utilize a [REST web service](https://en.wikipedia.org/wiki/Representational_state_transfer) to provide form options.
-This saves time and helps to ensure accuracy.
+However, if the list is much larger, such as a country (over 230), consider using a [REST web service](https://en.wikipedia.org/wiki/Representational_state_transfer).
+This saves time from having to manually input all the options and also ensures accuracy.

-Registered JSON web services in Liferay DXP can be viewed at [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) (assuming you're running a local server).
-For example, if populating a list of countries, there are two `get-countries` JSON web services (either one will work) and clicking _Invoke_ generates results.
+The list of the registered JSON web services in Liferay DXP are found at [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) (assuming you're running a local server).
+For example, if populating a list of countries, there are two `get-countries` JSON web services (you can use either one) and clicking Invoke generates the results.

 The _Result_ tab shows a list of countries using JSON syntax, like this: